Parthenopean Republic: Origins of the Republic

 On the outbreak of the French Revolution King Ferdinand IV of Naples and Queen Maria Carolina did not at first actively oppose reform; but after the fall of the French monarchy they became violently opposed to it, and in 1793, joined the first coalition against France, instituting severe persecutions against all who were remotely suspected of French sympathies.
 Republicanism, however, gained ground, especially among the aristocracy.

 In 1796, peace with France was concluded, but in 1798, during Napoleon's absence in Egypt and after Nelson's victory at the Battle of the Nile, Maria Carolina induced Ferdinand to go to war with France once more.
 Nelson himself arrived at Naples in September 1798, where he was enthusiastically received.
 The Neapolitan army had 70,000 men hastily summoned under the command of the Austrian general Karl Mack.
 On 29 November, this army entered Rome, which had been evacuated by the French, wishing to restore Papal authority.
-However, after a sudden French counter-attack, his troops were forced to retreat and eventually routed.
+However, after a sudden French counter-attack, his troops were forced to retreat and were eventually routed.
 A contemporary satirist said of the King's conquest of Rome: "He came, he saw, he fled".

 The King hurried back to Naples.
 Although the lazzaroni (the lowest class of the people) were devoted to the Bourbon dynasty and ready to defend it, he embarked on Nelson's Vanguard and fled with his court to Palermo in a panic.
 Prince Francesco Pignatelli Strongoli took over the city and the fleet was burned.

 The wildest confusion prevailed, and the lazzaroni massacred numbers of persons suspected of republican sympathies, while the nobility and the educated classes, finding themselves abandoned by their King, began to contemplate a republic under French auspices to avoid anarchy.
 On 12 January 1799, Pignatelli signed in Sparanise the surrender to the French general Jean Étienne Championnet.
 Pignatelli also fled to Palermo on 16 January 1799.

 When the news of the surrender to the French reached Naples and the provinces, the lazzaroni rebelled.
 Though ill-armed and ill-disciplined, they resisted the enemy with desperate courage.
 In the meantime, the Jacobin and Republican parties of Naples surged, and civil war broke out.
 On 20 January 1799, the Republicans under General Championnet conquered the fortress of Castel Sant'Elmo, and the French entered the city the next day.
 The casualties were 8,000 Neapolitans and 1,000 French.